 In summary, if someone makes a claim and doesn’t provide sources it may be an oversight but if they (or their supporters) attack you for asking for sources, something is terribly wrong with their information.
 If you think that African history is important (and it is, very) and that the contributions of Africans to the world should be respected and universally taught, don’t do it a disservice by debasing it in misinformation.

-Edit: So I was a total PITA and shared this right on the OP because someone needed to stop the hemorrhaging and I consider this post a form of mbugu cloth.
+Update: So I was a total PITA and shared this right on the OP because someone needed to stop the intellectual hemorrhaging and I consider this post a form of mbugu cloth.
 The first critical comment I received was suitably inane,

 “i can understand your article, but are you saying something can not be true unless it is recorded?
 What do you say about the lack of records from certain regions in the world, the destruction of records by other civilizations in those and other regions, and the early plagiarism before it became law in recent history?”

-But the point of all of this is, something cannot be VERIFIED unless it is recorded.
-The ancient cesarean sections of China have been verified through art history and because of the work of people like Felkin, who used both art and language, in written and verbal forms to record the various forms that birth took among the people of central Africa.
+But the point of all of this is, is that something cannot be VERIFIED unless it is recorded.
+Human memory is fleeting and dies with us.
+The ancient cesarean sections of China have been verified through art history.
+Due to the of the work of people like Mr. Felkin, Creeper Extraordinaire, who used both art and language to record the various forms that birth took among the people of central Africa we can learn more about African cultures and historical customs.
 Of course there are unrecorded truths in the world but they dissipate like a ring smoke and the truth of that smoke ring cannot be shared with another person unless it is recorded.
-That ability to share our truths is the basis of culture.

 Sources: (as easy as a link)